 Determine whether the changes continue to meet the requirements of the applicable basis document (NUREG-0654 or NUMARC/NESP-007).

-Determine whether the changes constitute a in the effectiveness of the emergency plan.
+Determine whether the changes constitute a reduction in the effectiveness of the emergency plan.
 Discuss your conclusions with a senior emergency preparedness inspector.

 Discuss with a senior emergency preparedness inspector, the differences between a significant change to a licensee’s emergency plan (which is required to be reviewed) and one which is not significant.
 List the circumstances under which an emergency plan change might not be reviewed by the NRC.